tsubasakong/mcp-hfspace/README.md

 # mcp-hfspace MCP Server 🤗

+Use NPX `@llmindset/mcp-hfspace` or download and build from here.

 Connect to [HuggingFace Spaces](https://huggingface.co/spaces)  with minimal setup needed - simply add your spaces and go!

 By default, it connects to `evalstate/FLUX.1-schnell` providing Image Generation capabilities to Claude Desktop.